Isochrony: Stress timing

 An American English speaker narrating this section.
 Listen for his stress timing.

-In a stress-timed language, syllables may last different amounts of time, but there is perceived to be a fairly constant amount of time (on average) between consecutive stressed syllables.
+In a stress-timed language, syllables may last different amounts of time, but there is perceived to be a fairly constant amount of time, on average, between consecutive stressed syllables.
 Consequently, unstressed syllables between stressed syllables tend to be compressed to fit into the time interval: if two stressed syllables are separated by a single unstressed syllable, as in delicious tea, the unstressed syllable will be relatively long, while if a larger number of unstressed syllables intervenes, as in tolerable tea, the unstressed syllables will be shorter.

-Stress-timing is sometimes called Morse-code rhythm, but any resemblance between the two is only superficial.
+Stress-timing is sometimes called "Morse-code rhythm," but any resemblance between the two is only superficial.
 Stress-timing is strongly related to vowel reduction processes.
-English, Russian, Thai, Lao, (non-Swiss) German, Dutch, Danish, Faroese, European Portuguese, and Iranian Persian are typical stress-timed languages.
-Some stress-timed languages (for example Arabic) retain unreduced vowels.
+English, Thai, (non-Swiss) German, Russian, Danish, Swedish, Catalan, Norwegian, Faroese, Dutch, European Portuguese, and (Iranian) Persian are typical stress-timed languages.
+Some stress-timed languages, for example Arabic, retain unreduced vowels.